flowchart TD

 3.3.1 3.1 The Argument

-In 1980 John Searle introduced a thought experiment designed to show that passing a behavioral test, even a perfect one, does not establish understanding.
+In 1980 John Searle introduced a thought experiment designed to show that passing a behavioral test, even a perfect one, does not establish understanding Searle (1980).
 Imagine Searle locked in a room.
 Speakers of Chinese pass written questions under the door.
 Searle, who knows no Chinese, consults a vast rulebook written in English that tells him, purely in terms of the shapes of the symbols, which Chinese symbols to write in response.
 By following the rules he produces answers indistinguishable from those of a native speaker.
 To those outside, the room appears to understand Chinese.
 Yet Searle, the only one who understands anything in the room, understands not a word of Chinese.
 He is merely manipulating symbols by their form.

-3.3.2 3.2 The Target
+3.3.2 3.2 The Argument Made Precise

 3.4 4.
 Strong and Weak AI, Functionalism, and the Computational Theory of Mind